542154968/vue-ifdef-loader/README.md

 Often times writing `#if` ... `#else` ... `#endif` results in code that is not syntactically valid or does not pass the LINT check.
-A possible workaround is to hide such code in comments and let `ifdef-loader` uncomment it if it's part of the block that has to be included in the output.
+A possible workaround is to hide such code in comments and let `vue-ifdef-loader` uncomment it if it's part of the block that has to be included in the output.

 Example: